afaguilarr/django-docker-postgres-poc/README.md

 The idea of this project is to have a POC for a Django web app.
 I guess this is only for the back-end.

+To start the project for the first time execute `docker-compose build` and then `docker-compose up`.

 To start the project just run `docker-compose up` inside this directory or `docker-compose up -d` to run the containers in the background.

 To stop the containers just run `docker-compose stop` inside this directory.